hpgem/nanomesh/paper/paper.md

 \autoref{fig:flowchart} shows the `Nanomesh` workflow from left to right.
 The input data are read from a 2D or 3D `numpy` array [@numpy] into an `Image` object. `Nanomesh` has dedicated classes (`Mesher`s) to generate contours and triangulate or tetrahedralize the image data.

-Meshes are stored in `MeshContainer`s, this is an overarching data class that contains a single set of coordinates with multiple cell types.
+Meshes are stored in `MeshContainer`s; this is an overarching data class that contains a single set of coordinates with multiple cell types.
 This is useful for storing the output from triangulation as well as the contour obtained after segmentation and the object boundaries.
 Dedicated `Mesh` types contain methods to work with the underlying data structure directly.

 ![Flowchart and class hierarchy for Nanomesh.\label{fig:flowchart}](flowchart.png)